• Skip to main content

 2) Must be suitable for decorating

-When I make birthday cakes for my boys I love to go to town on the decoration (you can see some on my cakes in my cake gallery).
+When I make birthday cakes for my boys I love to go to town on the decoration.
 In order for the cake to work as a decorated cake it can’t dome too much on top or sink in the middle and it must be sturdy enough to be carved into various shapes for decorating without crumbling.

 3) Be chocolatey